Rigidity: Transmission Design Considerations

 GDI-RigidityofGears

-The image shows a schematic of the rigidity* of a spur-gear teeth that transmit a torque with a tangential force.
+The image shows a schematic of the rigidity* of a “Spur Gear-Pair” that transmit a torque with a tangential force.

-Let and be the Torques () applied to Gear and Gear whose pitch circle radii are and .
+Torques: and are the Torques () we apply to Gear and Gear , whose pitch circle radii are and , respectively.

 It is found with: